sqrldev/SQRL-For-Dot-Net-Standard/README.md

 SQRL (Secure Quick Reliable Login) for the .Net Standard runtimes.

 ## Secure Quick Reliable Login
-Is a highly secure user privacy based authentication system that removes the need for users to have more than one password for a global identity https://www.grc.com/sqrl/sqrl.htm for more information of the protocal.
+Is a highly secure user privacy based authentication system that removes the need for users to have more than one password for a global identity https://www.grc.com/sqrl/sqrl.htm for more information of the protocol.

 ## How to install
 You can install this as a package by running the following: